ka8725/ka8725.github.com/_posts/2019-04-07-date-ranges-overlap.md

 :end_date >= start_date and end_date >= :start_date
 ```

-> If this explanation is not clear please check out [this](https://stackoverflow.com/questions/3269434).
+> If this explanation is not clear, please check [it](https://stackoverflow.com/questions/3269434).

 The final formula is derived.
-But are there downsides of this solution?
-Well, it's the matter of taste, but in my opinion it's less readable than the Rails way solution.
-But from the other hand, it's the most efficient one we've come up with so far.
-If someone thinks this code is not clear there could be just documentation provided, so everyone reads this code could understand what happens there.
+But are there any downsides of this solution?
+Well, it's a matter of taste.
+On the one hand, it's less readable than the Rails way solution, in my opinion.
+On the other hand, it's the most efficient one we've come up with so far.
+If someone thinks this code is not clear there could be just documentation provided.
+So everyone reading this code could understand what happens there.

 ### Conclusion

-This article provides a solution of a rather popular problem - ranges of dates overlap.
+This article provides a solution of a rather popular problem, in particular ranges of dates overlap.
 Sometimes it's hard to pick a proper solution for a specific problem, but there should be always balance between code readability and efficiency.
-Credit goes to colleagues who reviewed my pull request solved a similar problem and where all of these issues and approaches were discussed.
+Credit goes to the colleagues who reviewed my pull request solving a similar problem and where all of these issues and approaches were discussed.

-Never give up finding a good solution to your problem, there is always opportunity to improve.
+Never give up finding a good solution to your problem.
+There is always opportunity to improve.
 Happy coding!